 Figure 59: Estimated mature herring biomass (i.e., pre-fishery biomass) and forecasts for herring spawning areas historically surveyed in Southeast Alaska.
 Biomass estimates for Sitka Sound and Craig are based on integrated statistical catch-at-age models (the Sitka model starts in 1976 and Craig model starts in 1988).
 For all other stocks, biomass estimates are based on spawn deposition or hydroacoustic estimates, which began in different years, but for simplicity are shown starting in 1980.
 For years 1987-1988, biomass estimates for the combined seven stocks were excluded from the plot because not all stocks were surveyed in those years.
-For years 2016-2022, biomass estimates for the combined seven stocks were suspended for most of the seven areas due to budget reductions and low spawn activity.
+For years 2016-2022, biomass estimates for the combined seven stocks were excluded because starting in 2016 stock assessment surveys were suspended for most of the seven areas due to budget reductions and low spawn activity.